deanna-stover/coursesCNU/2022/idst270fall2022/twine.md

 You can also choose to add peer-reviewed sources as part of both the "B" and "A" brackets.
 You must take notes on any sources you add in these brackets.

+Sources can stack, so you can have as few as two sources and as many as 6.

 ##### Process Journal

 The Process Journal option is available in all three grade brackets and can stack, so you can do as little as 5 entries with no images to as many as 17 entries with images.